-It has become commonplace in the twenty first century to link women's empowerment and information technology (IT), and many of these voices have come from women leaders in Western Asia.
-For example, Queen Rania of Jordan, addressing the Second Arab Women's Summit in 2002, observed that 'it is important for Arab women to make use of the latest technologies, particularly the Internet, to reshape their lives' (Jordan Times 2002).
-Similarly, Najat Rochidi, director of the Information and Communication Technologies for Development in the Arab Region (ICTDAR) programme at the United Nations Development Programme (UNDP) has stated that the Internet can be leveraged to expand women's leadership skills, provided that 'the "culture of machismo in Muslim countries" is also changed so that women are valued as "clever and accomplished people" in their own right "outside the tutelage of a father or husband" and not only "as mothers and caretakers" (Rochidi, quoted in Sakr 2004, 143).
-The UNDP reinforced these views when in 2002, its Arab Human Development Report observed that failing to provide women with easy and equitable access to IT slows the development and progress of society as a whole.
-This same report ranked expanding women's access to information technology as the third most pressing concern women in Western Asia face, preceded only by domestic violence and poverty (UNDP 2002).
+It has become commonplace in the 21st century to link women's empowerment and information technology, and many of these voices come from women leaders in Western Asia.
+For example, Queen Rania of Jordan, addressing the Second Arab Women's Summit in 2002 observes that "it is important for Arab women to make use of the latest technologies, particularly the Internet, to reshape their lives".
+Similarly, Najat Rochidi, director of the ICTDAR (Information and Communications Technologies for Development in the Arab Region) program at the United Nations Development Program states that the Internet can be leveraged to expand women's leadership skills, provided that "the culture of machismo in Muslim countries is also changed so that women are valued as clever and accomplished people in their own right outside the tutelage of a father or husband and not only as mothers and caretakers."
+The United Nations Development Program reinforced these views when in 2002, its Arab Human Development Report observed that failing to provide women with easy and equitable access to IT slows the development and progress of society as a whole.
+This same report ranked expanding women's access to information technology as the third most pressing concern women in Western Asia face, preceded only by domestic violence and poverty.3